Brendon45/Software-Engineering/0x04-load_balancer/learning_outcomes.md

 - Suppose a software development company wants to deploy a web application on a Debian-based server.
 To ensure reliable performance and scalability, they decide to implement load-balancing using HAProxy.
 After installing HAProxy packages via the Debian repository, they configure HAProxy to distribute incoming traffic across multiple backend servers.
 - For example, if the web application consists of separate frontend and backend servers, HAProxy can intelligently route user requests to the appropriate server based on the requested URL path.
 - This setup ensures efficient resource utilization and fault tolerance, enhancing the overall stability and performance of the web application.

+## TCP (Transmission Control Protocol) and HTTP (Hypertext Transfer Protocol)

+- are fundamental protocols used in networking, particularly for communication between applications over the internet.
+Here's a brief overview and some real-world examples of TCP and HTTP-based applications:

+- 1. TCP (Transmission Control Protocol):

+	- Overview: TCP is a connection-oriented protocol that provides reliable, ordered, and error-checked delivery of data between applications running on devices connected to a network.
+It ensures that data packets are delivered in the correct order and handles retransmissions in case of packet loss or errors.

+	- Real-world examples:
+	 - Web browsing: When you visit a website, your web browser uses TCP to establish a connection with the web server and exchange data, such as HTML files, images, and other resources.

+	 - Email: SMTP (Simple Mail Transfer Protocol) and IMAP (Internet Message Access Protocol) are examples of protocols that use TCP for sending and receiving email messages between mail servers and clients.

+	 - File transfer: FTP (File Transfer Protocol) and SFTP (SSH File Transfer Protocol) are protocols that rely on TCP for transferring files between a client and a server.

+## 2. HTTP (Hypertext Transfer Protocol):

+	- Overview: HTTP is an application layer protocol used for transmitting and receiving hypertext documents on the World Wide Web.
+It defines the format of messages exchanged between web browsers and web servers, allowing users to request and access web pages, images, videos, and other resources.

+	- Real-world examples:
+	 - Web browsing: When you type a URL into your web browser's address bar and hit enter, the browser sends an HTTP request to the corresponding web server to retrieve the requested web page.
+The server responds with an HTTP response containing the requested content, which is then displayed in the browser.

+	- RESTful APIs: Many web services and APIs use HTTP to enable communication between client applications (such as mobile apps or web applications) and servers.
+For example, a weather API may allow clients to retrieve weather forecast data by sending HTTP GET requests to specific endpoints.

+	- Online shopping: E-commerce websites use HTTP to facilitate online transactions, allowing users to browse products, add items to their cart, and complete purchases securely over the internet.

+## In summary

+- TCP and HTTP are essential protocols that underpin communication on the internet, enabling the reliable transmission of data between applications and facilitating various online activities and services.